 Rock behemoths, gather.

-Hidden away in the lush Welsh woodlands, this boutique dance effort continues to go from strength-to-strength.
-Now in year eight, it continues to offer a stellar mix of DJs and artists for anyone who likes their beats and bass to be strictly alternative.
-Get ready to roam through the forest and dance long into the night, accompanied by a delightfully eclectic soundtrack (anything from deep house to disco to Afrobeat to electronica).
+Now in its 11th year, this boutique festival continues to offer a stellar mix of DJs and artists for anyone who likes their beats and bass to be strictly alternative.
+Get ready to roam through the forest and dance long into the night, accompanied by a delightfully eclectic soundtrack (anything from deep house and disco to afrobeat and electronica).
 Those who want a little luxury can even shell out for boutique camping.

 Huge headliners at one of the UK’s biggest rock festivals